ucl-cssb/cneta/README.md

 When building the tree, mutation rates can be estimated by specifying the following parameters.
 * `estmu`: Whether or not to estimate mutation rate.
 When estmu = 1, mutation rates will be estimated.
 This is only reliable when the sampling times of tip nodes provide sufficient information (cons = 1 and dt > 0).
 * `only_seg`: When only_seg = 1, only estimate duplication/deletion rates.
-Otherwise, the rates for chromosome gain/loss and WGD will be estimated.
+Otherwise, the rates for chromosome gain/loss and whole genome doubling (WGD) will be estimated.

 Mutation rates are implicit parameters in the computing tree likelihood, so the reconstructed tree should be more accurate when cons = 1 and estmu = 1 given longitudinal samples, unless mutation rates are known as in simulated data.